| Tweet |

 Thanks for your electrical wiring question Keith.

-- If you are absolutely sure that the dryer is getting the required 220/240 volts then the next item to check would be the duct to make sure that it is not blocked or obstructed.
+- If you are absolutely sure that the dryer is getting the required 220/240 volts then the next item to check would be the air duct to make sure it is not blocked or obstructed.

 - All dryers have built in sensors that will prevent the unit from heating or over-heating if there is not enough adequate air flow.